Generic Name: piperacillin/tazobactam (pi-per-a-SIL-in SOE-dee-um, taz-oh-BAK-tam SOE-dee-um)

 Tell your doctor if you have ever had any unusual or allergic reaction to piperacillin and tazobactam or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of piperacillin and tazobactam combination in children.
-However, safety and efficacy have not been established in children younger than 2 months of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of piperacillin and tazobactam combination injection in children 2 months of age and older with lung infections (eg, nosocomial pneumonia) or stomach or bowel infections (eg, appendicitis, peritonitis).
+However, safety and efficacy have not been established in children younger than 2 months of age with nosocomial pneumonia, appendicitis, or peritonitis and in children with other infections (eg, skin infections, endometritis, pelvic inflammatory disease, community-acquired pneumonia).

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.